2022 Young Musicians Competition

 Saturday, January 22, 2022, & Sunday, January 23, 2022

-The Young Musicians Competition provides an opportunity for students in grades 3-12 to perform for professional feedback from Columbus Symphony Orchestra musicians and collegiate faculty from around Central Ohio.
-The winner of the Senior Concerto Competition will be the recipient of a $500 award generously donated by the Women's Association of the CSO.
-Students who place high in the divisions may also have the opportunity to perform in the Ohio Theatre lobby prior to Columbus Symphony Classical Series concerts.
-The winner of the 2013 Young Musicians Competition was Isabelle Durrenberger, violin who performed Symphonie espagnole, Mvt.
-1 by Edouard Lalo, accompanied by Dr. Christopher Durrenberger.
-Isabelle performed this piece with the Columbus Symphony on Wednesday, April 10 at 10:30am during the Young People's Concert.
-2014 Young Musicians Competition information will be available in late Fall.
-Competition will be held at The Ohio State University School of Music.
-Concerto Competition (Grades 8–12) Senior Division non-competitive (Grades 9–12) Junior Division non-competitive (Grades 3–8).
+The Young Musicians Competition provides an opportunity for students in grades 3-12 to perform for professional feedback from Columbus Symphony Orchestra musicians and collegiate faculty from around central Ohio.
+The winner of the Concerto Division will be the recipient of the Lois H. Allen Concerto Prize in the amount of $1,000, generously donated by the Friends of the Symphony.
+Students who place high in the divisions may also have the opportunity to perform in the Ohio Theatre lobby prior to Columbus Symphony Masterworks concerts.

 Young Musicians Showcase